ericroberts/percentable/README.md

 ### What else can percentize do?

-You can do percentize multiple methods at a time:
+You can percentize multiple methods at a time:

 ``` ruby
 class PercentizedClass < OriginalClass